geseib/tgwwalk/README.md

 1. **Production CIDR: 10.8.0.0/13** is 10.8.0.0 - 10.15.255.255. which we can also carve into eight /16 subnets.
 1. **Shared Service CIDR: 10.0.0.0/16** - 10.0.0.0 - 10.0.255.255. which we will use for 1 Datacenter Services VPC.

 \*\*We also will carve out a /16 CIDR for our Datacenter.
-In the real world this will likely be a list of many summerized CIDRs, both rfc 1918(private address space) and public IP CIDRs (addresses typically assigned to your organization from the Internet Assigned Numbers Authority (IANA) )
+In the real world this will likely be a list of many summarized CIDRs, both rfc 1918(private address space) and public IP CIDRs (addresses typically assigned to your organization from the Internet Assigned Numbers Authority (IANA) )

 - **Simulated Datacenter CIDR: 10.4.0.0/16** - 10.4.0.0 - 10.4.255.255. which will be our Datacenter VPC.